samsmith/semiphemeral/README.md

 # Semiphemeral

-There are plenty of tools that let you make your Twitter feed ephemeral, automatically deleting tweets older than some threshold, like one month.
+Want to clean up your Twitter presence, but without deleting all of your old tweets?

-Semiphemeral does this, but also lets you automatically exclude tweets based on criteria: how many RTs or likes they have, and if they're part of a thread where one of your tweets has that many RTs or likes.
+Semiphemeral lets you automatically delete tweets older than some threshold, like one month, but with the option to exclude tweets based on criteria: how many RTs or likes they have, and if they're part of a thread where one of your tweets has that many RTs or likes.
 It also lets you manually select tweets you'd like to exclude from deleting.

-It delete all of your old likes, even really old ones that Twitter makes difficult to delete.
+It also can delete all of your old likes, even really old ones that Twitter makes difficult to delete.
 And it can automatically delete your old direct messages.

 Read more: